Sharp-shooting Greely girls defeat York on Senior Night

 A jump shot from York junior Charley Feugill snapped the surge, but Mollie Obar countered with a 3.

-After sophomore Ava Giacobba scored on a putback for the Wildcats, sophomore Kayla Delisle’s putback made it 43-20.
+After sophomore Ava Giacobba scored on a putback for the Wildcats, sophomore Kaiyla Delisle’s putback made it 43-20.

 Howe drove for a layup, but in the final minute, Clement got a jumper to roll around and drop for a 23-point halftime advantage.